 Select a type of life insurance policy

 The first decision is whether permanent or temporary coverage is necessary.
-Term life insurance is cheaper than permanent life insurance and is a temporary solution for a period of time such as 10, 20 or 30 years.
-Whole life or universal life insurance, which are types of permanent life insurance, stay in effect as long as the premiums are paid and build a cash value amount that can also be used to borrow or withdraw money.
+Term life insurance is generally cheaper than permanent life insurance and is a temporary solution for a period of time such as 10, 20 or 30 years.
+Whole life and universal life insurance, which are types of permanent life insurance, stay in effect as long as the premiums are paid and build a cash value amount that can also be used to borrow or withdraw money.